Nnausica/weekend-sql-to-do-list/README.md

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

-database needs- name it `weekend-to-do-app` -task(text)
+x   database needs- name it `weekend-to-do-app`
+    -task(text)
     -complete(boolean)

-get route
+x   get route
-post route
+x   post route
-delete route
+x   delete route
+x   put route

-allow user to enter task
+x   allow user to enter task
-add complete button
+x   add complete button
     -visual change on click (CSS probs)
     -complete button leaves

-add delete button
+x   add delete button
     -delete from list
     -delete from database

-Make it pretty
+x   Make it pretty(sorta)
-background color of the page
-font family and size
-text color & or background color of tasks *to show whether or not they have been completed*
+x   background color of the page x   font family and size x   text color & or background color of tasks *to show whether or not they have been completed*

-add SQL commands to database.sql
+x   add SQL commands to database.sql

+-Added some bootstrap buttons/styling, but not sure that I am using that correctly.